Natural Health & Wellness

 Jen was determined to get her strength back up and her weight down.

-What really made Jen sit up and take notice that something wasn’t right was sudden weight gain that was stubbornly staying on her body despite her best efforts to eat less.
+What really made Jen take notice was sudden weight gain.
+It stuck around stubbornly.
+She couldn’t shift it despite her best efforts to eat less.

 She tried everything to lose the extra pounds, from strict diets to vigorous exercise routines, but nothing seemed to work.
 It was only after consulting with her doctor that she realized her weight gain was related to hormonal imbalances, specifically low levels of progesterone.